Simcoe History, Family Crest & Coats of Arms

 Simcoe Settlers in United States in the 20th Century

-- John Simcoe, who emigrated to the United States, in 1904
+- John Simcoe, who immigrated to the United States, in 1904

 - Herman Simcoe, aged 25, who landed in America, in 1907